This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 I ended my journey in the mud at the bottom of the hill.
 The shadows were long.
 The air warmer.
 I was exhausted and exhilarated.
 I unlocked my ski bindings and was awash in emotions and sensations—wanted to kiss the ground and cry.
 My calves ached with relief.

-I headed toward the yellow school bus that took would take me back to the hotel.
+I headed toward the yellow school bus that would take me back to the hotel.
 My fiancée and the woman were on the bus, laughing and talking.
 I plopped into an empty seat.
 Waved.
 She waved back.
 A grateful enthusiastic wave.
-He hands were crippled with arthritis.
+Her hands were crippled with arthritis.
 I wondered if that was why she couldn’t stop herself.
 I felt a pang of regret for feeling so mean toward her.
 My fiancée blew me an air kiss.
-I could tell by the expression on his face he was proud of me.
-For making it down the hill alone.
-I leaned back in my seat and shut my eyes.
+I could tell by the expression on his face he was proud of me, for making it down the hill alone and understanding she needed him.
+I leaned back in my seat, shut my eyes, and a snapshot of that glacier—a wall of sea-blue ice filled my dreams.

-So what does a glacier have to do with seafood?
+So, what does a glacier have to do with seafood?

 Welcome back to the I is for IUCN part of the program.
 Before I move on, what did you think about the last part of the program?
 You know since I’m still a newbie to podcasting, I wanted to try out something a little different.
 Hit me up on Facebook.
 I’d love your feedback.

-Did you know that glacial ice covers ten percent of the earth’s surface?
+Did you know that glacial ice covers ten percent of the Earth’s surface?
 That ice includes glaciers, ice caps, and ice sheets like Greenland and Antarctica.

 That ice includes glaciers, ice caps, and ice sheets like Greenland and Antarctica.